Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 The most renowned of all pizza styles, Neapolitan pizza hails from Naples and is characterized by its simplicity and focus on quality ingredients.
 The traditional Italian Neapolitan pizza dough recipe calls for just four essential components: 00 flour, water, yeast, and salt.

-- Key Features: The dough is hand-kneaded and allowed to rise for a longer time, resulting in a soft, airy crust that puffs up beautifully in the oven.
-Authentic Neapolitan pizzas are typically cooked in wood-fired ovens at very high temperatures, creating a delicate char on the edges and a slightly chewy texture in the centre.
-The use of San Marzano tomatoes and fresh mozzarella di bufala as toppings complement the dough’s mild flavour.
+• Key Features: The dough is hand-kneaded and allowed to rise for longer, resulting in a soft, airy crust that puffs up beautifully in the oven.
+Authentic Neapolitan pizzas are typically cooked in wood-fired ovens at very high temperatures, creating a delicate char on the edges and a slightly chewy texture in the center.
+The use of San Marzano tomatoes and fresh mozzarella di bufala as toppings complement the dough’s mild flavor.

 2. Potato Pizza Dough